-These are the 2 steps to set the correct Camera field Of View (FOV) for your camera:
+These are the 2 steps to set the correct Camera Field Of View (FOV) for your camera:

-|Camera||Dragonfly Kit camera + 180° lens||Dragonfly Kit camera + 170° lens||SainSmart Wide Angle FOV160° 5-Megapixel Camera Module - for Raspberry Pi||Generic no-fisheye webcam||Generic smartphone/tablet||ASTAR CaliCam® Fisheye Stereo Camera||ASTAR CaliCam® Fisheye Stereo Camera|
+|Camera||Dragonfly Kit USB camera + 180° lens||Dragonfly Kit USB camera + 170° lens||SainSmart Wide Angle FOV160° 5-Megapixel Camera Module - for Raspberry Pi||USB Camera (no fisheye)||Generic smartphone/tablet||ASTAR CaliCam® Fisheye Stereo Camera||ASTAR CaliCam® Fisheye Stereo Camera|

 |Recommended FOV||between 110° and 130°||between 60° and 80°||100°||0°||0°||120°||90°|